 - We show a good level of understanding of processes and systems, recording and reporting including; how to access support Information and protocols around sharing information with other agencies and professionals.

-Details of our Safeguarding and Child Protection Policy can be found here.
+Details of our Safeguarding and Child Protection Policy can be found on our Policies page.

 Safeguarding & Pastoral Support Team